 - Preheat oven to 350F.
 Have a 9-inch pie plate or similar casserole dish ready.

-- Transfer the dip into the pie plate and top with remaining 1/4 cup cheese.
+- Transfer the dip to the pie plate and top with remaining 1/4 cup cheese.
 Bake for 30-35 or until bubbly and cheese has melted.
-Serve warm with nachos.
+Serve warm.

 Source: Adapted from Food.com